valu-cmd/valu-cmd/README.md

 - 👋 Hi, I’m @valu-cmd
 - 👀 I’m interested in Game Dev
 - 🌱 I’m currently learning C#, Java, Python and C++
-- ✨Now I'm a student sollage, but still learning by myself :)
+- ✨Now I'm a student collage, but still learning by myself :)
 - 👾 I'm 19 years old
 <!---
 valu-cmd/valu-cmd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.